You're Very Good At What You Do.

 Each session focuses on what you're actually doing to attract clients right now: where conversations begin, where they stall, and what tends to happen next.

-The work stays close to real situations rather than abstractions.
-I pay attention to where effort is being misdirected, which often shows up as activity that creates motion without progress.
+I stay close to real situations rather than abstractions, and pay attention to where effort is being misdirected.
+That effort often shows up as activity that creates motion without progress.

-The work is iterative rather than prescriptive.
 You try things, we look at what happened, we refine.
+It's iterative rather than prescriptive.
 Confidence grows from experience rather than reassurance.

 This is not about importing tactics designed for someone else's business.
 The emphasis is on judgement, proportion, and fit rather than formula.

-Having seen the same patterns repeat across consultants, coaches, therapists, and specialists, I can usually recognise when advice is technically correct but practically useless.
-And when activity sounds impressive but does not survive contact with real people.
+Having seen the same patterns repeat across coaches, advisors, consultants, and specialists, I can usually recognise when advice is technically correct but practically useless.
+And when something sounds impressive but does not survive contact with real people.

 What comes next